mtulio/cloud-costs-parser/README.md

 - `--key-fields`

-Fields sepparated by commad that will be used to UID (Key) of cost item.
+Fields sepparated by commad that will be used to UID (`_key`) of cost item.

-For example on AWS CUR the following fields could be used to identify the cost item on whole file: `identity_LineItemId,identity_TimeStart`
+For example on AWS CUR the following fields could be used to identify the cost item on whole file: `identity_LineItemId,identity_TimeInterval`

+- `--transform-field-data`

+Default: `false`

+In AWS vendor, from the `identity/TimeInterval` (current day interval of cost item) field will be splited into `identity/TimeStart` and `identity/TimeEnd`.

+This option could be very helpfull on the queries on the database.

+- `--filter-keys KEYS`

+Default: `None`

+The keys sepparated by commad to be filtered on destination database - could save space, but could limit the insights.

 - `--out`